-Are rude tellers and outrageous fees among your bank’s claims to fame?
+Are rude tellers, outrageous fees or measly interest rates among your bank’s claims to fame?
 Enough already!

 You shouldn’t have to put up with that, especially with so many banks waiting for your business.
 Why waste your time and money on an institution you hate?

 Switching banks may seem like a royal pain, but it’s really not.
 Here are five steps to make the process painless:

 Step No. 1: Review your options

 This step is likely the one you’ll spend the most time on, but don’t rush the process.
 You don’t want to trade one bad bank for another.
 In fact, after your research, you may find you don’t want a new bank at all.
 You may discover a credit union is your best bet for financial bliss.

 Everyone’s priorities are different, but here’s what you may want to consider when looking for the best financial institution for your money:

 - Monthly cost of a checking account, and whether you can avoid paying it

 - Overdraft fees and overdraft protection options, as well as their cost